Tax relief is available on up to 40% of the contribution for a top rate tax payer, or 20% for a standard rate tax payer.

 An Approved Retirement Fund (ARF) is a special investment fund which can give flexibility in terms of how you use your retirement fund.
 With an ARF you re-invest your retirement fund after tax-free cash and take the money out as you need it, subject to income tax.
 The Harvest ARF allows you to take control over where these funds are invested.
 An ARF is provided by a Qualifying Fund Manager (QFM) such as Harvest Financial Services Limited (HFS).

-The Harvest Liberator Pension, a Small Self-Administered Scheme , is a self-administered occupational pension trust.
+Th Self-Administered Scheme , is a self-administered occupational pension trust.
 This is a tax-efficient company pension plan.
 It differs from traditional pension plans provided by insurance companies as it is self-administered, which allows you to control your contributions and investments.
-Harvest Trustees Limited (HTL) is appointed Pensioneer Trustee of your trust, as approved by the Revenue Commissioners, and you are a co-trustee.
-HTL has appointed Harvest Financial Services Limited (HFS) as the Registered Administrator to carry out core administration functions for the trustees.

 A Personal Retirement Bond (also known as a Buy Out Bond) is an individual pension bond established in your name.
 You can transfer your pension benefits into the bond if you leave a company pension or if your company pension scheme is shut down.
 It is usually established by the trustees of your existing pension scheme and its aim is to put you in control of your pension benefits.
 The value of your pension benefits at the date you leave your current pension scheme will be transferred into the PRB.
 A self administered PRB allows you to have control over where these funds are invested.